apbendi/xbitsy/README.md

 ## Requirements

-This project is being developed with Elixir 1.3.2 on OS X El Capitant (10.11.5).
+This project is being developed with Elixir 1.3.2 on OS X El Capitan (10.11.5).
 No other configurations have yet been tested.

 ## Installation and Usage